mit-quest/necstlab-damage-segmentation/docs/data_ingestion.md

 1. Use Terraform to terminate the appropriate GCP virtual machine (`terraform destroy`).
 Once Terraform finishes, you can check the GCP virtual machine console to ensure a virtual machine has been destroyed.

 Note:
-* Inside of `ingest_data_to_gcp.py` is stack-specific fixes to naming errors.
-You will have to edit that file for new scans with naming errors.
 * instead of using the `--zipped-stack` argument, `--zips-dir` can be used instead with `ingest_data_to_gcp.py` to ingest a directory of zip files.